Dharun235/math-equation-discovery/README.md

 # Math Equation Discovery

-An AI-powered system for discovering governing equations, hidden relationships, and symbolic laws directly from data.
+An AI-based methodology for discovering governing equations, hidden relationships, and symbolic laws directly from data.
 Like an automated Kepler or Newton, this system doesn't just solve equations—it discovers them.

 ## Overview
 This project implements various approaches to automated equation discovery in C++, enabling researchers and engineers to:
 - Extract symbolic mathematical relationships from observational data
 - Discover governing equations of dynamical systems